codyakennon/it-home-lab/README.md

 # it-home-lab
-Virtual home labe for AD, networking, and firewall practive
+Virtual home lab for AD, networking, and firewall practive